 April 11, 2023: After this patch, the following events will start showing for non-compliant certificates:

-November 14, 2023: Full Enforcement mode will start on this date or later.
+November 14, 2023 (This has been now pushed to 2024): Full Enforcement mode will start on this date or later.
 In this mode, if a certificate fails the strong (secure) mapping criteria, authentication will be denied.

 We first heard rumblings of discontent in the PKI community on Reddit about 9 months ago when things started going sideways.
 Here’s a quick glimpse into what was said on the original post titled “Strong Certificate Mapping w/ SCEP”:

 …I’m writing this on the morning of September 18th, 2023 (SHOUTS OUT to my Big Brother Will over at Verizon!).
 We are now roughly 2 months out from “Full Enforcement.”
 As I’m sure you’ll be absolutely shocked to know, there’s still a great deal of uncertainty in the industry as to when Microsoft will actually enforce anything, the reason for this is, while online templates have been patched, Microsoft has not issued a patch to map offline templates.
 What does that mean, if you have a template that the user provides the certificate information, for example Intune SCEP, then ADCS will not add the strong mapping into the certificate, and it will break your authentication in November.